 Supervisor: Dr Anthony Davenport

 Petra graduated as a Medical doctor from the University of Zagreb in 2005, and completed her clinical training in Internal Medicine.
 She worked as a Consultant in Internal medicine, with significant involvement with the Diabetes and Endocrinology division, where she was also exposed to wide spectrum of teaching roles of undergraduates, junior doctors and GPs.
 She continued this theme on joining the Department of Endocrinology and Diabetes at Cambridge University Hospitals as a Clinical Fellow.
-She is currently a fully funded EMI/Astra Zeneca/MedImmune PhD student, undertaking research in experimental medicine studies, which will be carried out in volunteers and patients with diabetes.
-Her research will focus on understanding the role of the peptide hormones apelin and relaxin in human physiology, and establishing their potential as novel agents for the treatment of diabetes and heart failure.
+She is currently a fully funded EMI (Experimental Medicine Training initiative) /Astra Zeneca/MedImmune PhD student, undertaking research in experimental medicine studies, which will be carried out in volunteers and patients with diabetes.
+Her research will focus on understanding the role of the peptide hormones apelin and relaxin in human physiology, and establishing their potential as novel agents

 Supervisors: John Bradley, John Waters, and Carol Moreno Quinn